NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 ![(Ampersand symbol), (A symbol with three underlines), (Forwards slash).
 It is essential that (crossed out).
-Author's, (A is crossed out), alterations, (forwards slash with leg), be kept to the absolute minimum.(should with forwards slash with leg).
+Author’s, (A is crossed out), alterations, (forwards slash with leg), be kept to the absolute minimum.(should with forwards slash with leg).
 Printers proofs are intended for, (forwards slash with leg), correction, not alteration. (checking and with forwards slash with leg).]({{ page.url }}2.jpg)

 </figure>